-Cobram is the largest soft stone fruit-producing area in Australia and is home to the familiar Murray Goulburn – Devondale brand.
-Stock up on strawberries, cheese, stone fruit and citrus along the Farm Gate trail and sample award winning wines at winery cellar doors throughout the region.
+Situated in the heart of Victoria's 'food bowl' and the largest stone fruit producing area in Australia, Cobram is home to the familiar Murray Goulburn – Devondale dairy brand.
+Set out along the Farm Gate Trail for local produce, direct from the producers.
+Foodies will have a chance to stock up on strawberries, cheese, stone fruit and citrus, and then sample award winning wines at local cellar doors.

 Things to do

 The Murray is a year-round golfing haven that stretches from Albury to Mildura.
 Tee off on a course along the banks of the beautiful Murray River.

 A mountain stream in its upper reaches, the river turns into a meandering river lined with magnificent forests of red gum and sandy beaches.